The Network Threat

 Right now, hackers are probing your network, searching for weaknesses to exploit.
 This threat arrives around the clock from points all over the world.
 Any exposed service is a valid target and a potential means for intruders to gain a foothold into your systems.

-If you manage servers of any type, whether reachable from the internet at your own facility, or operated as a VPS or cloud server on a host, you’re exposed to this threat.
+If you manage servers of any type, whether reachable from the internet at your own facility, or operated as a VPS or cloud server with a hosting company, you’re exposed to this threat.

 Do you understand your attack surface?
 Are you vulnerable?